| | | |

 Process shots one through four of how to make homemade pesto mayonnaise.

-STEP 3—Spoon the mayonnaise into a bowl.
-Add the pesto and stir gently to combine (you can also do this directly in the jar).
+STEP 3: Spoon the mayonnaise into a bowl (optional).
+Add the basil pesto and stir gently to combine.

-STEP 4—Once mixed, store in a sealed container or jar in the refrigerator for up to one week.
+STEP 4: Once mixed, store the homemade mayo in a sealed container or jar in the refrigerator for up to one week.

 2. Use a room-temperature egg.
 It will be more “relaxed” than a cold egg from the fridge.